AdamGonda/adamgonda.com/_posts/2022-06-07-Find-unique-ids.md

   - Solution
 ---

-I
-had the chance to interview a few hundred times 🤠 and practice the process which usually involves some kind of a coding task a home assignment or a live challenge, this is the latter.
+I had the chance to interview a few hundred times 🤠 and practice the process which usually involves some kind of a coding task, a home assignment, or a live challenge, this is an example of the latter.

 {% include post-content-list.html titles=page.titles %}